 Digital Object Identifier (DOI)

 Galenson, David W. and Jensen, Robert, "Young Geniuses and Old Masters: The Life Cycles of Great Artists from Masaccio to Jasper Johns" (2001).
-Art & Visual Studies Faculty Working Papers.
+Art and Visual Studies Faculty Working Papers.
 1.